 Step #3: Only Enter Trades after 10:00 AM ET

 We like to focus on the opening trading range when day trading ETFs.
-The morning session is when the smart money usually steps in the market and subsequently the most volume happens during the morning session.
+The morning session is when the smart money usually steps in the market and subsequently, the most volume happens during the morning session.

 By focusing only on the morning session we avoid being glued to the chart all day long and only trade alongside the institutional money.

 The regular trading hours for the SPDR S&P 500 trust starts at 9:30 AM ET.
-But, we like the first 30 minutes after the open, to wait and see what the smart money are doing.
+But, we like the first 30 minutes after the open, to wait and see what the smart money is doing.